lingtalfi/Light_RealGenerator/personal/mydoc/pages/realgen-configuration-block.md

     ?ignore_columns:
         lud_user:
             - password

+    # Bool=true.
+Whether to generate lists
+    use_list: true

+    # Bool=true.
+Whether to generate forms
+    use_form: true

     # This section defines the behaviour of the list configuration file generator
     # The term generic tags, used in some of the definitions below, refers to the following array: